Nassau County Child Neglect Cases

 Accused of Child Neglect?
 Our Firm Can Help You.

-When you are facing the serious accusations of child neglect, you need the services of an experienced, aggressive, and skilled family lawyer to provide the legal advice and representation you need.
+When you are facing the serious accusations of child neglect, you need the services of an experienced, aggressive, and skilled family law attorney to provide the legal advice and representation you need.

 The state of New York takes such accusations very seriously, and the Department of Social Services in conjunction with law enforcement will conduct a thorough investigation to determine the veracity of such claims.